0xProject/0x-protocol-specification/v2/coordinator-specification.md

 1. The [`Coordinator` contract](#coordinator), which is a [0x extension contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) that verifies transactions have been approved by the correct set of coordinators.
 1. A [coordinator server](#reference-coordinator-server) that approves or rejects 0x transactions under different conditions.

-This specification will describe a specific implementation of each component that intends to create a market structure that is more favorable for liquidity providers and allows for liquidity to be consumed by smart contracts.
+This specification will describe a specific implementation of each component that intends to create a market structure that is more favorable for liquidity providers while allowing for liquidity to be consumed by smart contracts.
 The flow for filling an order with the coordinator model is as follows:

-1. A taker selects the order(s) and creates a valid signed 0x transaction to fill the order(s) (e.g. `batchFillOrdersNoThrow`).
+1. A taker selects the desired order(s) and creates a valid signed 0x transaction to fill the order(s) (e.g. `batchFillOrdersNoThrow`).
+2. The taker looks up the Coordinator server endpoint(s) corresponding to the order(s) using the [Coordinator Registry](#CoordinatorRegistry) smart contract.
-2. The taker sends a fill request with the signed 0x transaction to the coordinator server that corresponds to each order.
+3. The taker sends a fill request with the signed 0x transaction to the coordinator server that corresponds to each order.
-3. After a 1 second delay, the coordinator server responds with a signed approval.
+4. After a 1 second delay, the coordinator server responds with a signed approval.
-4. The taker submits the signed 0x transaction and approval to the `Coordinator` contract by calling `Coordinator.executeTransaction`.
+5. The taker submits the signed 0x transaction and approval to the `Coordinator` extension contract by calling `Coordinator.executeTransaction`.
-5. The `Coordinator` contract verifies that the approval is valid and executes the 0x transaction by calling `Exchange.executeTransaction`.
+6. The `Coordinator` contract verifies that the approval is valid/unexpired and executes the 0x transaction by calling `Exchange.executeTransaction`.

-TODO: \* Image of above flow
+TODO: Image of above flow

 # Message Types